The Lost Computer Art of South America

 Back to topThe Lost Computer Art of South America

 The best-known early computer artists worked out of western Europe and the US.
 But there was a South American voice at the time as well—one that is less understood and mostly unknown.
+Our founder Michael Bogan walks through the early works of South American computer art.

 While names such as Berni, Vidal, and Benedit are not yet widely known in the computer art world, we hope to change that.